Deerfield, Illinois: 20th century

-Since the early 1980s, Deerfield has seen a large influx of Jews, Asians, and Greeks, giving the community a more diverse cultural and ethnic makeup.
+Since the early 1980s, Deerfield has seen an increase in the population of Jews, Asians, and Greeks, giving the community a more diverse cultural and ethnic makeup.

 On June 27, 1962, ground was broken by Kitchens of Sara Lee (now Sara Lee Corporation) for construction of the world's largest bakery.
 The plant, located on the current site of Coromandel Condominiums on Kates Road, began production in 1964 using state-of-the-art materials handling and production equipment.
 It was billed as the world's first industrial plant with a fully automated production control system and was designed by Stanley Winton.
 President Ronald Reagan visited the plant in 1985.
 The plant closed in 1990 as Sara Lee consolidated production in Tarboro, North Carolina.
 By 1991, headquarters employees had moved to downtown Chicago.
 In 2007, Sara Lee severed its final tie to its former home town with the closure of the Sara Lee Bakery Outlet Store.

 In 1982, Deerfield began an experiment with a community farm.
 Two hundred residents applied for plots on a 3 acre community garden.
 The project had such a strong initial success that the village opened additional community farms on vacant land in the village.

 As of 1987 Deerfield was mostly made up of single-family houses.
 As of that year the resale prices of Deerfield houses ranged from $100,000 to $300,000.
 43.5% of the town's land consisted of single-family houses, while 1.1% contained multi-family housing.
 As of that year little of the remaining land was available for further residential development.